-- The school opens at 7.30 a.m.
-At 7.50 a.m. we go to our classrooms without our parents.
-We are in the classroom at 8.00 a.m. sharp for the start of the lessons. - We only enter and leave the school grounds through the main gate on Dickensweg or the gate on Heerstrasse. - We do not leave the school grounds during school hours (except for school outings). - We keep our school clean and put rubbish in the bins. - We treat school property and other people's property with care. - We are always mindful to treat each other politely and with respect. - All smartphones, smartwatches and tablets are switched off and put away during school hours. - We do not bring dangerous or valuable items to school. - We leave the school grounds promtly at the end of the school day.
+- The school entrance halls are opened at 7.30a.m.
+We go to our classrooms at 7.50am - We enter and leave the school grounds through the gates on Dickensweg or Heerstraße. - We do not leave the school grounds during school hours (except for school outings). - We keep our school clean and put rubbish in the bins. - We treat the school's and other people's property with care. - All electronic devices (including mobile telephones) are switched off and put away during school hours. - We do not bring dangerous items to school. - We leave the school grounds at the end of the school day.